diegomrobledo679/open-interpreter-ts/README.md

 - `SKILLS_PATH` – Directory containing custom skill modules.
 - `IMPORT_SKILLS` – Set to `true` to automatically load skills on startup.
 - `UI_BASE_URL` – Base URL used by the `launchUI` tool if no URL is provided.
+- `DISPLAY_MODE` – Set to `gui` to automatically open the UI when the interpreter starts.

 Create a `.env` file with these values to avoid passing them as flags.